Team-Planners-Disaster-Hackathon/couchbase-helloworld/README.md

-# TypeScript Express API with Couchbase Integration
+# TypeScript Express API with Couchbase Integration and Todo Client

-A RESTful API built with TypeScript, Express, and Node.js that integrates with Couchbase using the Ottoman ODM.
-This API provides Todo management functionality with a clean, modular architecture.
+A full-stack application built with TypeScript, Express, and Node.js that integrates with Couchbase using the Ottoman ODM.
+This application provides Todo management functionality with a clean, modular architecture and includes a lightweight client interface.

 ## Project Structure

 ```
+├── public/           # Client-side application
+│   ├── index.html    # Main HTML file
+│   ├── app.js        # Client-side JavaScript
+│   └── styles.css    # CSS styles
 ├── src/
 │   ├── actions/      # Business logic and data operations
 │   ├── controllers/  # Route controllers